Sprains and strains are everyday injuries that have similar symptoms but involve different body parts.

 A sprain is an injury to a ligament, the strong bands of tissue that connect a bone to another at a joint.
 The severity of a sprain can be classified by the amount of tissue tearing, impact on joint stability, pain and swelling.

-There are several decisions you must make when you injure yourself, including how serious the injury is and whether you should go to a health care provider.
-Look for deformities, significant swelling and changes in skin color.
-If there are deformities, significant swelling or pain, you should immobilize the area and seek medical help.
+You must make several decisions when you injure yourself, including how serious the injury is and whether you should go to a health care provider.
+Look for deformities, significant swelling, and changes in skin color.
+If there are deformities, significant swelling, or pain, you should immobilize the area and seek medical help.
 Many fractures will not cause a deformity.

 Management of both sprains and strains follows the PRICE principle.